2017 N4TH SEASON

 VSA is an international nonprofit organization founded more than 35 years ago by Ambassador Jean Kennedy Smith to create a society where people with disabilities learn through, participate in, and enjoy the arts.

 VSA and its name have evolved since the organization was founded.
 The organization was and continues to be a pioneer in the field of arts and disability.
 VSA has played a significant role over the years in changing society’s attitudes toward people with disabilities.
 VSA works with affiliated organizations nationally and in 51 countries worldwide.

 North Fourth Art Center sign funded by Century Sign Builders; Richard Towne; New Mexico Tourism Department

-Want to receive email about upcoming events at the North Fourth Art Center?
-Join the VSA arts of New Mexico Mailing List!
+Want to receive email about VSA's upcoming events at the North Fourth Art Center and in the community?
+Join the VSA arts of New Mexico e-patron list!

 Unless indicated otherwise, all exhibitions and events will take place at N4th Gallery and N4th Theater in the North Fourth Art Center located at 4904 Fourth Street NW in Albuquerque, New Mexico.

 April 21 – April 29, 2017